sendgrid/sendgrid-go/rest/api/v3/mail_settings/docs/UpdateBouncePurge.md

 > MailSettingsBouncePurge UpdateBouncePurge(ctx, optional)

-Update bounce purge mail settings
+Update Bounce Purge Mail Settings

-**This endpoint allows you to update your current bounce and purge settings.**  The Bounce Perge setting allows you to set a schedule that Twilio SendGrid will use to automatically delete contacts from your soft and hard bounce suppression lists.
-The schedule is set in full days by assigning the number of days, an integer, to the `soft_bounces` and/or `hard_bounces` fields.
+**This endpoint allows you to update your current Bounce Purge mail settings.**  The Bounce Purge mail metting allows you to configure the maximum age of contacts in your hard and soft bounce suppressions lists.
+All contacts older than their respective configured age are deleted.
 A hard bounce occurs when an email message has been returned to the sender because the recipient's address is invalid.
 A hard bounce might occur because the domain name doesn't exist or because the recipient is unknown.
 A soft bounce occurs when an email message reaches the recipient's mail server but is bounced back undelivered before it actually reaches the recipient.
 A soft bounce might occur because the recipient's inbox is full.
 You can also manage this setting in the [Mail Settings section of the Twilio SendGrid App](https://app.sendgrid.com/settings/mail_settings).
 You can manage your bounces manually using the [Bounces API](https://docs.sendgrid.com/api-reference/bounces-api) or the [Bounces menu in the Twilio SendGrid App](https://app.sendgrid.com/suppressions/bounces).

 ### Path Parameters